madziki/api/README.md

 Serverless allows you to manage much of your infrastructure in a Cloud Formation like syntax.
 In many ways the syntax improves upon Cloud Formation but there are bits and pieces that are not supported.
 Overall, there are a lot of advantages but it also means you must know two different syntax, Cloud Formation and Serverless.

+## ToDo

+Get stuff done.

+Project
+- Add linting configuration.

+API
+- Add 404's where appropriate in the API responses.
+- Add error checking to the server side so the client doesn't have to check.

+Security
+- Use Cognito to allow users to authenticate.
+- Keep track of simple session data for users.

+Domain
+- Configure the API under the domain.

+Testing
+- Validate the result values of the API calls.

+Logging
+- Add console logging to the code.

+Local
+- Create a local dynamodb to run against.
+- Either run the required services locally or run everything in Docker.